burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 > Which sounds harder to you?
 >
 > 1. Work Hard.
 Pay 50% in taxes and save what is left.
 Your savings earn 5%, which is also taxed.
-> 2. Take the time to develop your financial intelligence and harness the power of your bran and the asset column.
+> 2. Take the time to develop your financial intelligence and harness the power of your brain and the asset column.

 If option 1. is your choice, remember how long it will take - **time** is one of your greatest assets and is constant for everyone.